Why Use Document Management Software?

 Integration: CRM & ERP Integration Are Uncommon

 If your business utilizes a CRM application or an ERP database, you will want to limit your search to DMS solutions that integrate seamlessly with the programs you use daily.
 While you can use software that doesn't integrate with your CRM or ERP program, choosing compatible software allows you to access, edit, back up and monitor digital files and documents created within your CRM or ERP program seamlessly, further increasing office efficiency.

 Of the 10 products on our list, five are specifically designed to integrate with CRM and ERP platforms, so it's worth the time to identify compatible options during your initial software research (Check our review matrix for more detail).

 Another noteworthy fact is that most document control systems are designed to integrate with popular email clients such as Microsoft Outlook and business software suites like Microsoft Office.

 Document Management Software: Our Verdict & Recommendations

 Our comprehensive evaluation of DMS software identified several standouts that provide all the features home and business users need to create and maintain a paperless office, in addition to advanced tools that let you manage user access controls.

-- eFileCabinet Desktop Professional is the Top Ten Reviews Gold Award winner.
+- eFileCabinet Desktop Professional is the Top Ten Reviews Silver Award winner.
 This DMS software delivers all of the capabilities you need to efficiently convert all of your hard copy documents to cloud-based storage with ease.
 We found the interface and toolset intuitive and easy to use.
 While it falls somewhat short in our Ease of Use measure, primarily due to a complex set of administrator options, it serves as the best DMS with its rich feature set and extensive support options. eFileCabinet Desktop Professional is designed for both Mac and Windows operating systems.